matitalatina/mn-blog-en/src/content/angular-jwt-auth.md

 The code is not so long, it has more or less 50 lines.
 But I think is pretty full of tricky concepts from RxJS like [mergeMap](https://www.learnrxjs.io/operators/transformation/mergemap.html), [tap](https://www.learnrxjs.io/operators/utility/do.html), [catchError](https://www.learnrxjs.io/operators/error_handling/catch.html).

-I used clojure to make `retryWhenExpiredToken` works.
+[I used closure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) to make `retryWhenExpiredToken` works.
 I created a function that returns a function.
 The first call gets the original request and the `next` handler and returns the function that we feed the method `catchError`.

-Writing this code without bugs in one-shot is very difficult, even if it's not long.
+**Writing this code without bugs in one-shot is very difficult**, even if it's not long.
 Two things helped me reaching it:

-- Heavy usage of TypeScript typing system: TypeScript add types to JS, thank god!
+- **Heavy usage of TypeScript typing system**: TypeScript add types to JS, thank god!
 Adding types to everything is the best way to avoid nasty bugs.
 The transpiler can warn you as soon as possible if you're returning something wrong.
 If you put `any` everywhere, or you don't add types for your expected parameters, you're alone!
 The transpiler can't help you, soon or later you make a mistake.
 The only `any` you see in this code is because the `intercept` signature is coming from Angular and I can't do anything about it.
-- Use Test Driven Development (TDD) for the crucial part of your system, or use TDD as much as you can.
+- **Use Test Driven Development (TDD)** for the crucial part of your system, or use TDD as much as you can.
 Testing manually this authentication system takes much longer than writing some unit tests.
-And there's nothing worse than someone calls you saying users are logged out when the token should refresh.
+And there's nothing worse than someone calls you saying users can't sign in.
 I made this using TDD and the result is these tiny classes that are easy to test thanks to the [Angular testing suite](https://angular.io/guide/testing).

-The perfect developer, that makes no bugs, doesn't exist.
-Some developers are better than others not because are perfect, but because they take more countermeasures to avoid bugs, so they write less buggy code.
+The perfect developer, that makes no bugs, doesn't exist. **Some developers are better than others not because are perfect, but because they take more countermeasures to avoid bugs**, so they write less buggy code.
 TypeScript and TDD are the most effective countermeasure that I know for front-end development.
 So use them.

 If you are interested in TDD, I wrote two articles about that.
 Unfortunately, they are written in Italian.
 If you are interested in the translation just let me know: [ping me on LinkedIn](https://www.linkedin.com/in/mattian/) and [subscribe to my newsletter](https://gmail.us4.list-manage.com/subscribe/post?u=a8dbd77c4662328d660883c64&amp;id=31345af945) to be notified about these topics.
 Here are the links: